-Putting yourself in customer’s shoes can really help you to empathize and keep your customer responses genuine and honest.
+Putting yourself in the customer’s shoes can really help you to empathize and keep your customer responses genuine and honest.

 Customer service is one of the most powerful factors that affects loyalty and sales.
 Providing great customer support might seem easy in theory, but it is actually pretty challenging in practice.